Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 This next chapter only applies to applications which integrates with eFormidling.
 If yours don't you can move on to [Moving code from App.cs and removing it](#moving-code-from-appcs-and-removing-it)

-To determin if your app is integrated agains eFormidling check if you have defined the method `GenerateEFormidlingMetadata` defined in `App/logic/App.cs`
+To determine if your app is integrated against eFormidling, check if you have defined the method `GenerateEFormidlingMetadata` defined in `App/logic/App.cs`
 ### Move code from GenerateEFormidlingMetadata in App.cs

 1. Create a new class named `EFormidlingMetadata` in the folder `App/logic/EFormidling`.
-You can name and place the file whatever and wherever you like, this is just an suggestion.
+You can name and place the file whatever and wherever you like, this is just a suggestion.
 Make the newly created class implement the interface `Altinn.App.Core.EFormidling.Interface.IEFormidlingMetadata`.
 The file should look something like this now:
     ```csharp
     using System.IO;
     using System.Threading.Tasks;